JetBrains/resharper-devguide/Platform/Lifetime/CaseStudy.md

 Removing the settings files is also complicated by the thread affinity issue.

-`Lifetime` instances are single threaded.
+`Lifetime` instances are not multi-threaded.
 That is, their callbacks are executed on the same thread that terminated the `Lifetime`.
-If there are nested `Lifetime` instances, then they are all terminated on the same thread.
-All callbacks happen on the same thread.
+If there are nested `Lifetime` instances, then all callbacks of both the parent and the children are are executed on the same thread.

 So, we can't add the settings files with a `Lifetime` that is a child of either the extension's own `Lifetime`, or the `SequentialLifetimes` class; if either of these terminate, then the callback is executed on the same thread that terminated it.
 This means the Settings subsystem will try to remove the settings on the same thread that either uninstalled or disabled the extension, and this is not necessarily the UI thread.

 `Lifetime` doesn't provide any threading facilities, so we need to manage this ourselves.
 The answer is fairly straightforward though - create a new, unnested `Lifetime` (it's parent is `EternalLifetime.Instance`) and use it to load the settings file.
 This `Lifetime` is later explicitly terminated on the UI thread, by registering a callback with the `SequentialLifetimes` instance that calls `LifetimeDefinition.Terminate`.

 The final thing to consider is the `Lifetime` used to enqueue the terminate action to the UI thread.
 Since this only happens when a `Lifetime` is terminated, we can't use any existing `Lifetime` instances (they've been terminated - the action wouldn't happen!), so in this case, we use `EternalLifetime.Instance` - we always want this to happen, because no-one else can terminate that unnested `Lifetime`.
+We also know that the action will be executed, and removed from the `EternalLifetime` instance, so there's no memory leak.

 ## Summary